From 4 to 17 years old

 Children learn to speak clearly and express full sentences.
 They learn to hold a pencil properly, how to write, and give presentations.
 They will sing songs, have books read to them, learn to converse and ask lots of questions.

-At this level, students continue with our textbooks, give more advanced presentations, act in short plays, learn to read books in a group, discuss, and write book reports.
+In addition, they delve further into our textbooks, give more advanced oral presentations, act in short plays, and learn to read and discuss books in groups.

 Students will also learn how to write book reports.

 In grade 6 to Secondary 2, students continue with our textbooks, focusing on more advanced reading comprehension and problem solving.